NHS-NGS/cgpclient/docs/index.md

     * APIs are subject to potential breaking changes.
     * No Service Level Agreements (SLAs) are offered at this stage.

-    We plan to transition to a private **Beta** phase in the second quarter of 2025, where we will begin testing with realistic data, moving beyond the current test data.
+    We plan to transition to a private **Beta** phase in the near future, where we will begin testing with realistic data, moving beyond the current test data.

 --8<-- "includes/abbreviations.md"